Frequently Asked Questions for Gateway to College Applicants

 - How does the Gateway to College program work?

-All new students start in a Gateway to College learning community at one of the PCC campuses.
+All new students start in a one of two Gateway to College learning communites.

-- A learning community is a group of 20-25 students who take all of their classes together the first term.
+- A learning community is a group of 20-25 students who take all of their classes together the first one to two terms.

 - Learning community courses are reading, writing, math, college survival and success, and academic lab.
 In these classes, students work on building both academic skills and good academic habits.